JacksonK52/Voice-Operation/README.md

    You can contribute you code at jacksonkonjengbam@hotmail.com

-For more information on what we are doing here please got to description
+For more information on what we are doing here please goto description